Mpande kaSenzangakhona: Early reign

 In October 1843 British commissioner Henry Cloete negotiated a treaty to define the borders of Natal and Zululand.
 Mpande also negotiated with the Boers, ceding land around the Klip River in 1847, which the British considered a violation of the treaty.
 Mpande had to reoccupy the land with his own troops.
 Mpande managed to avoid further disputes with the British but continued to grant favours to the Boers.

 In 1843 Mpande ordered the death of his brother Gqugqu, who was said to be plotting to kill the king.
 Gqugqu's wives and children were also killed.
-The massacre produced a large influx of refugees into Natal.
+The massacre produced a large influx of refugees into Natal led by his aunt Mawa kaJama; according to British colonial official Abraham Josias Cloëté, nearly all kraals as far north as Nseleni had been deserted.

 Mpande adopted an expansionist policy in the early 1850s, initially raiding the areas surrounding the Zulu kingdom.
 These moves culminated in the invasion of Swaziland in 1852.
 The Swazi were under Zulu suzerainty, but maintained effective independence under Mswati II.
 According to historian Philip Bonner, Mpande wanted Swaziland to be under his control because of fears of Boer expansion from Natal.
 He "was intent on turning Swaziland into a physical sanctuary should he become embroiled with Natal, and was not prepared to settle for anything less than effective control".
 The Zulu invasion was a success to the extent that the Swazi were faced with the prospect of "disintegration and collapse".
 During the invasion, Mpande's eldest son Cetshwayo proved his capacities as a leader.
 However, the British pressured him into withdrawing, which he did quickly.